Pacte de Famille

-The Pacte de Famille ([pakt də famij], Family Compact; Pacto de Familia) is one of three separate, but similar alliances between the Bourbon kings of France and Spain.
-As part of the settlement of the War of the Spanish Succession that brought the House of Bourbon of France to the throne of Spain, Spain and France made a series of agreements that did not unite the two thrones, but did lead to cooperation on a defined basis.
+The Pacte de Famille ([pakt də famij], Family Compact; Pacto de Familia) is three separate, but similar alliances between the Bourbon kings of France and Spain.
+As part of the settlement of the War of the Spanish Succession that brought the House of Bourbon of France to the throne of Spain, Spain and France made a series of agreements that did not unite the two thrones, but did lead to cooperation and military alliance on a defined basis.
+The Bourbon alliance would be broken by the French Revolutionary Wars.